jensdietrich/shadedetector/README.md

 and will infer and report a list of artifacts that are cloning / shading the input artifact, and are also exposed to the same vulnerability.
 For each such artifact, a TPOV is constructed from the original TPOV, proving the presence of the vulnerability.

+This is described in more detail in this paper: [Jens Dietrich, Shawn Rasheed, Alexander Jordan, Tim White: On the Security Blind Spots of Software Composition Analysis.
+SCORED'24.](https://arxiv.org/abs/2306.05534)

 ## Testable Proof-of-vulnerability Projects (TPOV)

 ### The Structure of a TPOV